 Generating Certificate Signing Requests for Elasticsearch

-If you’re using Elasticsearch in a production environment, there’s a good chance that a high number of people will be connecting to your server, and so using a self-signed certificate is not a good idea in such cases.
+If you are using Elasticsearch in a production environment, there is a good chance that many people will connect to your server, so using a self-signed certificate is not a good idea in such cases.

-If you are part of a large organization you might already have a certification authority (CA) that is trusted by all of the computers, or you might want to use a commercially available certificate authority.
-In both cases, having a CSR file will make the process of issuing certificates much easier.
+If you are part of a large organization, you might already have a certification authority (CA) trusted by all the computers, or you might want to use a commercially available certificate authority.
+Having a CSR file will make issuing certificates much more manageable in both cases.

 Use the following command to create a certificate signing request.
-The CLI tool will ask you for basic information such as your domain name and IP address.
-Fill out all the necessary fields and, optionally, you can secure the certificate with a password.
+The CLI tool will ask you for basic information, such as your domain name and IP address.
+Fill out all the necessary fields and optionally secure the certificate with a password:

 sudo /usr/share/elasticsearch/bin/elasticsearch-certutil http